Can I teleport from Second Life to an OpenSim world, or from an OpenSim world to Second Life?

 Does hypergrid pose a security threat to my grid?

-Does hypergrid pose a security threat to my inventory?
+Does hypergrid pose a security threat to content?

-I have a little minigrid on my home computer.
+I have a little OpenSim grid on my home computer.
 Can I hypergrid to other grids?